sippsolutions/reCAPTCHA/README.md

 You can use `sippsolutions.reCAPTCHA.reset()` to reset the captcha.

 ## Limitations
-The module is free for private and commercial use.
+The module is free for private and commercial use (see LICENSE.txt).
 Donations are greatly appreciated: https://www.paypal.me/sippert